What’s the difference between Bioflex and Bioplast?

 Some websites sell genuine Bioflex, many body jewelry websites sell genuine Bioplast.
 Some sell Bioplast but call it Bioflex because they didn’t get it from the original source and don’t know the difference, some sell cheap imitations.

 Bioflex was developed in the UK from and has been tested and certified for use in the body.
-It has strict quality control guidelines in manufacturing and uses Swarovski Crystals and is highly polished.
+It has strict quality control guidelines in manufacturing and uses Swarovski or high quality crystals and is highly polished.
 There is only one source for Bioflex (and our supplier is it!).

 Bioplast is similar in composition to Bioflex, but the jewelry itself looks different For example the discs of a Bioplast labret are thicker than a Bioflex labret (also you can see on the picture below the disc has a seam that is not polished off).
 Bioflex labrets have thinner smoother discs.
 Bioplast labrets are usually sold with metal or Bioplast ends that have little claws on the post.
 Bioflex push fit ends do not have the claws and slip smoothly into the labret channel.
 The Bioflex retainer bead is smaller and rounded whereas the Bioplast retainer bead is more like a flat disc.
 The Bioflex push fit gem ends are Swarvoski Crystal and this is why the jewelled Bioflex is more expensive than on some other websites as the cheap jewelry uses cut glass.